Left: Ryo Amano (IAC Director), Middle: Tammy Baldwin (US Senator); Right: Kamala Harris (US Vice President)

 A tireless champion for the IACs mission to help small and medium-sized manufacturers save energy, reduce waste and water use, and improve productivity, Senator Shaheen praised the successes of IAC directors and students alike, stating “university teams under the IAC program have conducted more than 17,000 energy assessments at U.S. manufacturing plants nationwide, helping to save enough energy to power 1.4 million homes.
 Moreover, IACs have saved participating manufacturers more than $1 billion in energy costs.
 An estimated 6 million metric tons of carbon dioxide emissions have been avoided due to IAC assessments, which is equivalent to the emissions from more than 1.2 million cars.”

-Mark Johnson, Director of the Advanced Manufacturing Office of the US Department of Energy, presents the University of Dayton IAC with the 2015 Center of Excellence award.
+Mark Johnson, Director of the Advanced Manufacturing Office of the US Department of Energy, presents the University of Dayton IAC with the 2015 Center of the Year award.

-University of Dayton IAC awarded 2015 IAC Center of Excellence
+University of Dayton IAC awarded 2015 IAC Center of the Year

-The U.S. Department of Energy awarded the University of Dayton's Industrial Assessment Center the 2015 Center of Excellence Award.
+The U.S. Department of Energy awarded the University of Dayton's Industrial Assessment Center the 2015 Center of the Year Award.
 It's the second time the center has won the award (2003).

 Since 1981, the University of Dayton's center, using teams of students and faculty, has performed more than 900 assessments, helping manufacturers reduce their energy use by about 7 percent.
 In a typical year, the center saves companies the equivalent electricity use of 1,300 houses and the equivalent natural gas use of 280 houses.